f5devcentral/f5-big-iq/README.md

 curl -s -k -H "Content-Type: application/json" -X POST -d @$json http://localhost:8100/cm/global/appsvcs-templates done
 ```
-3. Log in to your primary BIG-IQ device and navigate to **Applications > APPLICATION TEMPLATES > AS3 Templates** and verify that the AS3 templates you imported are listed.
+3. Log in to your primary BIG-IQ device and navigate to **Applications > APPLICATION TEMPLATES** and verify that the templates you imported are listed under **AS3 Templates**.

 ![bigiq_as3_templates_ui](./images/bigiq_as3_templates_ui.png)

-**Note:** Before you can use a AS3 template, it must be Published (read-only).
+**Note:** Before you can use an AS3 template, it must be Published (read-only).

-4. For more information on how to use the AS3 template to deploy an AS3 Application using the BIG-IQ, see [BIG-IQ documentation](https://support.f5.com/csp/knowledge-center/software/BIG-IQ?module=BIG-IQ%20Centralized%20Management&version=7.0.0)
+4. For more information on how to use an AS3 template to deploy an AS3 Application using the BIG-IQ, see [BIG-IQ documentation](https://support.f5.com/csp/knowledge-center/software/BIG-IQ?module=BIG-IQ%20Centralized%20Management&version=7.0.0)

 Importing AS3 templates to your BIG-IQ using Postman
 ----------------------------------------------------